SeanMcP/dev-tools/ex/clock.md

 ---
-title: Debug Clock
+title: Clock
-script: debug-clock.js
+script: clock.js
-styles: debug-clock.css
+styles: clock.css
 ---

 For the following exercises, we'll be referencing this clock: